unimapper/unimapper.github.io/docs/reference/entity.md

 ~~~

 ## Adapter
-[Adapters]({{ site.baseurl }}/docs/reference/adapter/) are tied with entity by name you provided during adapter registration on query builder and target resource (eg. table name) as required parameter.
+[Adapter]({{ site.baseurl }}/docs/reference/adapter/) is tied with entity by name you provided in adapter registration on query builder and target resource (eg. table name) as required parameter.

 ~~~ php
 /**